 What is the best time frame for an RSI strategy?

-There is, of course, no absolute answer to this.
+We believe he best time frame for RSI Stratey is daily bars.
+But, of course, no absolute answer to this.
 It all depends on the properties of the markets you are trading.
-For example, let’s test short-term and long-term RSI strategies on the S&P 500.
+For example, let’s backtest short-term and long-term RSI strategies on the S&P 500.

-The first example is a two-day RSI strategy where we buy when it crosses below 15 and sell when it exceeds 85.
+The first example is a 2-day RSI strategy where we buy when it crosses below 15 and sell when it exceeds 85.
 We get this equity curve:

 This simple RSI strategy performs just a tad worse than “buy and hold” from 1993 until November 2020.
 A 100 000 investment compounded to 861 000.